Nqweno-3/Minqweno-Ngati-part-3/README.md

 This colour system creates a consistent, soft, and modern e-commerce aesthetic.

 TYPOGRAPHY
-The website uses a simple and highly readable typography system:
+The website uses a simple and highly readable typography system.

-Font Family: Arial, Helvetica, sans-serif
+Font Family: Arial, Helvetica, sans-serif.

-Chosen for its clarity, simplicity, and cross-device compatibility Ensures readability across all screen sizes
+Chosen for its clarity, simplicity, and cross-device compatibility.

+Ensures readability across all screen sizes
 Maintains a clean, modern, and minimal e-commerce look Font sizes are structured using a clear hierarchy: